opencaching/okapi/README.md

 download.

-In other words, if you want to change something, you have to do this in such way, that the same change will also work on all other OC nodes:
+In other words, if you want to change something, you have to do this in such way, that the same change will also work on all other OC sites:

   * Every OKAPI developer will TRY to develop new methods in such a way, that they will instantly work on all other OC sites.